 The best thing of all for me is that Ava’s skin hasn’t reacted at all .
 If anything it leaves her skin feeling great.
 The cream itself is really easy to apply.
 Even in this beautiful weather, we’re having she hasn’t burnt.

 I do make sure to apply it 20 minutes before going outside and reapply every two hours.
 I did learn through from reading information on their website that waterproof sun cream doesn’t exist.
 So I have been extra vigilant when she has been playing in water.

 Make sure to think about the clothing you’re putting on yourself and your little one in the mornings.
 Loose clothing that allows airflow is best.
 As it allows airflow meaning that you won’t get as sweaty.
 Which can irritate the skin.

 4. Avoid heat

-Yes the weather is lovely but make sure you keep a check at how long you’re in the sun.
-I don’t know about you but when it’s hot my skin dries out so quickly .
+Yes, the weather is lovely but make sure you keep a check on how long you’re in the sun.
+I don’t know about you but when it’s hot my skin dries out so quickly.
 So I make sure to limit how long I’m in the sun so mine and Ava’s skin doesn’t dry out.
 Also limiting the amount of time outdoors can reduce sweating which may aggravate dry skin.